 Okay, so chances are, you’ve probably seen Frozen (and if you have kids, you’ve probably seen it hundreds of times).
 However, this film is especially fun to watch before a Disney trip- particularly if you’ve managed to snag a Frozen Ever After FastPass!
 Frozen Ever After is currently the most popular attraction in Epcot, and riding it not only takes you through the story of Anna and Elsa- there is a whole original story behind the attraction.
 Guests are made to feel as though they are visiting the kingdom of Arendelle on a summer “snow” day, and Elsa is inviting everyone to her ice palace.
 The lyrics of the songs are changed slightly to fit the theming of the ride, but the magic from the original movie is definitely there!

-Watching the movie before your trip will also get you hyped if you plan on meeting the sisters in Norway, right next door to their attraction.
-You’ll be able to ask Anna about her favorite chocolate treats, and ask Elsa how to pose like a queen.
-If you find yourself in the Magic Kingdom, you’ll be able to catch a glimpse of the two in the Festival of Fantasy parade, or see them sing and dance during Mickey’s Friendship Faire, the daytime castle show.
+Watching Frozen 2 before your trip will also get you hyped if you plan on meeting the sisters in Norway, right next door to their attraction.
+They are now greeting guests in outfits inspired by Frozen 2.
+If you find yourself in the Magic Kingdom, you’ll be able to catch a glimpse of the two in the Festival of Fantasy parade or see them sing and dance during Mickey’s Friendship Faire, the daytime castle show.
 During the holidays, the Frozen characters perform “A Frozen Holiday Wish” in front of Cinderella Castle, covering it with beautiful, sparkling “ice and snow.”
 Frozen has a big presence in the parks (as well as the shops), and re-watching the film is a perfect way to get in that Disney mindset.

 6 – Meet The Robinsons